dangenet/hp_caller/README.md

 These scripts are intended as proof of concept rather than as tools ready to drop into a pipeline.

-You can reach me at @dangenet on Twitter or github.
+Best ways to reach me are dan.eyler@gmail.com or github @dangenet.